Respiratory rate: Diagnostic value

 The value of respiratory rate as an indicator of potential respiratory dysfunction has been investigated but findings suggest it is of limited value.

 One study found that only 33% of people presenting to an emergency department with an oxygen saturation below 90% had an increased respiratory rate.
-An evaluation of respiratory rate for the differentiation of the severity of illness in babies under 6 months found it not to be very useful.
-Approximately half of the babies had a respiratory rate above 50 breaths per minute, thereby questioning the value of having a "cut-off" at 50 breaths per minute as the indicator of serious respiratory illness.
+An evaluation of respiratory rate for the differentiation of the severity of illness in babies under six months of age found it not to be very useful.
+Approximately half of the babies had a respiratory rate above 50 breaths per minute, clearly limiting the value of considering rates above 50 breaths per minute to indicate serious respiratory illness.

-It has also been reported that factors such as crying, sleeping, agitation and age have a significant influence on the respiratory rate.
-As a result of these and similar studies the value of respiratory rate as an indicator of serious illness is limited.
+It has also been reported that factors such as crying, sleeping, agitation and age significantly influence respiratory rates.

 Nonetheless, respiratory rate is widely used to monitor the physiology of acutely-ill hospital patients.
 It is measured regularly to facilitate identification of changes in physiology along with other vital signs.
 This practice has been widely adopted as part of early warning systems.